bodrick/awesome/README.md

 *   [herrjemand/awesome-webauthn](https://github.com/herrjemand/awesome-webauthn) - A curated list of awesome WebAuthn/FIDO2 and now Passkey resources
 *   [editorconfig/editorconfig](https://github.com/editorconfig/editorconfig) - EditorConfig universal issue tracker and wiki
 *   [dotnet/runtimelab](https://github.com/dotnet/runtimelab) - This repo is for experimentation and exploring new ideas that may or may not make it into the main dotnet/runtime repo.
-*   [dotnet/dotnet](https://github.com/dotnet/dotnet) - Home of .NET's Virtual Monolithic Repository.
-Includes all the code needed to build the .NET SDK from source.
+*   [dotnet/dotnet](https://github.com/dotnet/dotnet) - Home of .NET's Virtual Monolithic Repository which includes all the code needed to build the .NET SDK from source
 *   [keithn/dotnetviteguide](https://github.com/keithn/dotnetviteguide) - Guide to getting started with .NET 6, Vite, and Vue 3
 *   [trackawesomelist/trackawesomelist](https://github.com/trackawesomelist/trackawesomelist) - Track 500+ Awesome List Updates, Track it - not just star it!
 *   [jondot/awesome-devenv](https://github.com/jondot/awesome-devenv) - A curated list of awesome tools, resources and workflow tips making an awesome development environment.